Team Building

 Leading by Example

-Perhaps most important is the example set by leadership.
-When leaders demonstrate balance in their own lives, openly discuss challenges, and show vulnerability, they create permission for team members to do the same.
+The biggest lever is what leadership models.
+When leaders keep some balance in their own lives, talk openly about what is hard, and show some vulnerability, they give everyone else permission to do the same.

 The Business Case